-Cape Cross Seal Colony
+Cape Cross is a Cape Fur Seal Beach

 , which is protected by a layer of longer, harder hair.
 The top layer gets wet, the bottom layer stays dry.
 The bottom layer, as well as the fat formation under the skin give seals a good isolation against the cold Benguela current.

 Seal pups have been hunted for their jet black pelts

 and for the beautiful olive-grey coat which they acquire after moulting, for centuries.
 The adult's fur is too coarse to be suitable for use in the fur industry.